COSSAVVU/cossavvu/README.md

 - **Codédex**: Verified students receive 6 months of Codédex Club, a premium membership for free.
 - **SCrimba**: Level up your coding skills with interactive courses, projects, and challenges.
 Learn JavaScript, CSS, React, Python, and more.
 Enjoy 1 month of free access to Full access to Scrimba’s Pro courses, projects, and coding challenges, which includes 40+ courses.
 - **MongoDB**: $50 in MongoDB Atlas Credits, plus access to MongoDB Compass and MongoDB University including free certification valued at $150.
+- **Educative**: Dive into 6 months of free access to over 70 practical courses, covering hot topics like Web Development, Python, Java, and Machine Learning.
+Plus, students enjoy an awesome 30% discount on any subscription they pick!
+- **Microsoft Visual Studio Code Dev Essentials**: Visual Studio Community, Visual Studio Community for Mac, access to Pluralsight training, 1 free year of Azure services with $200 credit for the 1st month and more.
+- **SymfonyCast**: Master Symfony and PHP with video tutorials and code challenges.
+Free 3-month subscription for students.

 ### 🔒 Security Tools
 - **Snyk**: Find and fix vulnerabilities in your code.